dylantrepos/o-micro/README.md

 divide the application into four parts: the band, the songs, the records, and the studio.

 ## Backend API
-In order to works, you'll need to fork the Laravel backend part of O'micro, along with a SQL database.
+In order to works, it needs the Laravel backend part of O'micro, along with a SQL database.
+As this project was made during school, it remains private and sadly cannot be forked.

 ## Images